 - Best Glamping: Under Canvas Zion – See Rates at TripAdvisor "Under Canvas Zion can organize a range of activities from safari tours to stand-up paddleboarding to yoga classes and massages."

-- Best Budget: La Quinta Inn & Suites La Verkin - Gateway to Zion – See Rates at TripAdvisor "There are a number of restaurants and shops in town to keep you occupied when you’re not hiking the trails in Zion."
+- Best Budget: La Quinta Inn & Suites by Wyndham La Verkin - Gateway to Zion – See Rates at TripAdvisor "There are a number of restaurants and shops in town to keep you occupied when you’re not hiking the trails in Zion."

 - Best for Luxury: Zion Mountain Ranch – See Rates at TripAdvisor "It’s not only Zion that’s nearby, but also Coral Pink Sand Dunes State Park, which is definitely worth its own visit."